Note: As of 9 February, 2022, this signal is still there, doing what it was doing when this post was originally written.

 Update, December 2022 - More frequencies:

-This type of signal was noted on 14.380 MHz - and possibly 14.413 MHz simultaneously, making for a total of at least four frequencies where this type of signal was observed.
+This type of signal was noted on 14.380 MHz - and possibly 14.413 MHz simultaneously, making for a total of at least four frequencies where this type of signal has been observed.

 This page stolen from ka7oei.blogspot.com.